tejiriaustin/filemodtracker/README.md

 ## Project Structure

-- `main.go`: The entry point of the application.
+- `cmd/`: Entry points for running commands from the command-line.
+- `config/`: Handles configuration management using viper.
 - `daemon/`: Contains the implementation of the background service.
+- `monitoring/`: Implements file monitoring logic, potentially using osquery.
+- `server/`: The entry point of the application.
 - `ui/`: Contains the implementation of the UI component.
-- `config/`: Handles configuration management using viper.
-- `monitor/`: Implements file monitoring logic, potentially using osquery.
-- `api/`: Handles API integration for remote reporting.
-- `testutils/mocks/`: Contains generated mocks for testing.
+- `main.go`: The entry point of the application.

 ## Configuration